 Person being reviewed: Date: Correctly Performed Incorrectly Performed Task Choose a quiet, private area to assist with medication.
-Gather the necessary materials to assist with medication.
-Gloves Clean paper towel or dish to place medication lid on Help the person to the medication area if needed.
+Gather the necessary materials to assist with medication. □ Gloves □ Clean paper towel or dish to place medication lid on Help the person to the medication area if needed.
 Assist the person to wash their hands or you may use hand sanitizer if it is safe to do so.
 Choose the person's medication usage record (MUR).
 Choose the person's medication from the locked storage area.
 Match the person's name with their picture.
 Wash hands before preparing medication.
-The pharmacy label and MUR must match for the right person, the right medication, the right time and the right route.
+The pharmacy label and MUR must match for the right person, the right medication, the right dosage, the right time and the right route.
 Place the mouthpiece on the canister so that it looks like an "L".
 If the mouthpiece is already attached to canister, there is no need for this step.
 Shake the canister well for about 20 seconds.
 If the medication is a powder, turn the dial to a new dose.
 Ask the person to inhale, then to exhale completely and not breathe in.
 Place the canister mouthpiece inside the person's lips.
 If you are helping with a canister spray, ask the person to breathe in through their mouth as you spray the medication.
 If you are helping with a powder form, ask the person to inhale the medication through their mouth.
 After the person inhales, ask them to hold their breath for a few seconds, then exhale slowly.
 If a second spray is required, wait one minute before the second puff.
 Document on the MUR that you assisted the person with their medication.
 Return the medications to the locked storage area.
 Clean up the area and sanitize the table or countertop.

 Correctly Performed Incorrectly Performed Task Wash hands.
-If you will not be helping anyone else with their medications, return the MUR to its storage area.
+If you will not be helping anyone storage area. else with their medications, return the MUR to its Comments from ob serving nurse Person is competent t to assist with this task Person is not competent to assist with this task Signature of observing nurse Date